siddharthsrivastava0501/warwickhack2021/README.md

 The app fetches primarily from the ```themealdb``` API, however we aim to add functionality in the future where users can submit their own recipes.
 The JSON is parsed and the recipe is rendered on screen.
 If the user likes the recipe, it is added to their saved recipes, if not it is simply discarded for a new recipe.

+It is currently no available in the App Store or the Play Store.

 ## Video
 [YouTube](https://youtu.be/BJo4mL2fGrY)